SamSeed-Softwire/DevOps-Course-Starter/README.md

 When running locally, environment variables are read in from the `.env` file.
 You should populate this file with your own values, using the `.env.template` file as a template.
 (You should create the `.env` file if it doesn't already exist, and make sure it's never copied into source control.)

+When running using Docker, environment variables are read in from the `.env` file by Docker at runtime.
+This file is not copied to the container, nor is it committed to the git repo, so you will need to create it if it doesn't exist.
+You can use `.env.template` as a template.

 Environment variables include:
 - Flask server configuration variables (these already have default values in `.env.template`).
     - FLASK_APP